Understanding How Debt Consolidation Affects Your Credit Score

 How long does debt consolidation stay on your credit report?

 The consolidation loan itself stays on your credit report for the life of the loan plus up to 10 years after it's paid off, though closed accounts may be removed after 7 years.
-However, this isn't negative—a paid-off loan is positive information showing you successfully managed and completed a debt obligation.
+However, this isn't negative, as a paid-off loan is positive information showing you successfully managed and completed a debt obligation.
 The hard inquiry from your application falls off after two years but stops affecting your score after about 12 months.

 Can debt consolidation improve my credit score?